-You may notice some fighting or aggressive behaviour towards other Barbs when you first add Tiger Barbs to your tank.
+You may notice some fighting or aggressive behavior towards other Barbs when you first add Tiger Barbs to your tank.

-This is normal behaviour as they are trying to determine a “Pecking Order”
+This is normal behavior as they are trying to determine a “Pecking Order”

 Pecking order or peck order is a term for a hierarchical system of social organization – https://en.wikipedia.org/wiki/Pecking_order

 In your aquarium, the Tiger Barb will mostly hang out in the mid-level open areas of your aquarium.
 So be sure to leave lots of swimming space between your plants and decorations.

 Tiger Barb Size: The Tiger Barb can grow up to 3” in length although they are often smaller when kept in your aquarium.

 Male Tiger Barb